Erin’s Recipe Rundown

-breakfast casserole being served from white casserole dish with spatula
+breakfast casserole being served from white casserole dish with spatula.

 This sausage hashbrown breakfast casserole is a total crowd-pleaser!
-It’s full of flavorful sausage and veggies and is one of my favorite recipes for a holiday breakfast.
+It’s full of flavorful sausage and veggies making it one of my favorite recipes for a holiday breakfast.

-I’m always on the hunt for recipes like this for Christmas breakfast or when we have company in town.
-It’s so convenient to assemble everything the night before, keep it in the fridge then bake it off in the next morning.
+It’s so convenient to assemble everything the night before, keep it in the fridge, then bake it the next morning.
+Nobody wants to be cooking up sausage or creating dirty dishes on Christmas morning!

 Ingredients You’ll Need

-Here are a few notes on the key ingredients you’ll need for this easy hashbrown breakfast casserole.
+Here are a few notes on some of the key ingredients to make this sausage hashbrown breakfast casserole.
+Jump to the recipe card below for the exact measurements

 • Hashbrowns: I like to use frozen shredded hash browns.
 You could also make this with frozen tater tots.